What is Breast Augmentation Surgery?

-Breast augmentation surgery is a safe, minimally invasive cosmetic procedure performed at a one-to-two-hour process under general anesthesia.
-However, before preparing for this surgery, the applicant should attend a consultation session with his surgeon.
-Then, doctors could specify items such as different breast augmentation methods, the size, and type of prosthesis based on the shape of the body.
+Breast augmentation surgery is a safe, minimally–invasive cosmetic procedure.
+It will take from one to two hours under general anesthesia.
+However, before preparing for this surgery, the person should attend a consultation session with his/her surgeon.
+The surgeon could specify items such as different breast augmentation methods, the size, and type of prosthesis based on the shape of the body.

 In Breast augmentation surgery, the surgeon makes incisions in three different places to insert the prosthesis: the armpit, the halo around the breast (the tissue around the nipple), the navel, or the crease under the breast.
-The prosthesis is then inserted into the body after making an incision in the top or bottom of the chest wall muscle.
+He/she puts the prosthesis into the body after making an incision in the top or bottom of the chest wall muscle.
 The body holds the prosthesis in place and prevents it from moving under the skin.
 The surgeon closes the incision and places the suture in position.

 Types of breast prostheses:

-Types of breast prostheses in terms of the degree of protrusion
+Types of breast prostheses in terms of the size of protrusion

-There are three types of breast prostheses based on the degree of the bulge:
+There are three types of breast prostheses based on the size of the bulge: